 Well schemed, classroom games would help interactions between teachers and students in the classroom.

 As a teacher or tutor, it is always good to have an ace up your sleeve.
 It can be handy if you need to make a spontaneous substitution, or your lesson plan just does not work out the way you thought it would.
 For those situations, it is always good to have a few classroom games in the back of your mind.

 We have a few ideas for the unpredictable hours.
 No preparation is required for the following games.

 1. The Discussion

 The discussion can be conducted in any language.
-The teacher comes up with funny topics for a discussion.
+The teacher comes up with funny topics for debate or the students find an article in the NYTimes.
 For example: “Pets at school”, “School-free Friday”, “School does not start before 10 am”.
-The class is divided into 2 groups.
-One group is the proponent, one group is the opponent.
-The teacher chooses 2 students for the jury.
+The class is divided into two groups.
+One group is the proponent; one group is the opponent.
+The teacher chooses two students for the jury.
 The two groups must now try to convince the jury with their arguments.
-The groups have 5 minutes time to think about their point of view, before the discussion begins.
+The groups have 5 minutes to think about their point of view before the discussion begins.

 2. Whoever Says it, Burns

 The class is divided into two groups.
 Two students, one from each group, leave the classroom.
 The teacher tells the secret to the groups.
 Depending on the subject, it can be a formula, a vocabulary, a technical term, or a historical event.
 The two students come back to class.
 One after the other ask their group a question.
 Important: If one of the group members says the word, he or she “burns,” and the game is over.
 The group whose student first guessed the term wins.